wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

    * <a target="_blank" href="https://www.geckoboard.com/blog/15-salesforce-pros-you-should-be-following-on-twitter/">15 Salesforce Pros You Should Be Following on Twitter</a>

+   * <a target="_blank" href="https://www.tenfold.com/crm/salesforce-leaders-twitter-linkedin/">25 Salesforce Leaders to follow on Twitter and LinkedIn</a>

+   * <a target="_blank" href="https://www.linkedin.com/title/salesforce-consultant">Top Salesforce Consultant profiles on LinkedIn</a>

 TODO: Put this data into a database so an app can dynamic sort lists.
 For now, just press Ctrl+F to find text.